oreotikii/bambuddy/README.md

 - Add failure analysis notes for failed prints
 - Re-print any archived 3MF to a connected printer
 - Export archives for backup

+### Project Page

+3MF files downloaded from MakerWorld contain embedded project pages with model information.
+To view:
+1. Right-click any archive in the Archives page
+2. Select "Project Page" from the context menu
+3. View title, description, designer info, license, and images
+4. Click "Edit" to modify the project page metadata
+5. Changes are saved directly to the 3MF file

 ## Tech Stack